| Fiona lets Andy into her flat at the boarding house. He asks

 "I'm afraid you've made your bed, young man.
 You're going

+to have to lie in it."
+Andy looks worried.
 A while later, Andy and Fiona are sitting in the lounge room

 at Dural, with Gordon, who asks, "And there was no genuine